 A post-discovery status conference will be held no more than thirty (30) days after the close of discovery in each case to discuss any expert witnesses, motions for summary judgment, potential trial dates, and settlement efforts.
-Lead trial counsel shall attend in person unless permission is otherwise granted in advance, and parties must attend in person or be available by telephone.
+Lead trial counsel shall participate unless permission is otherwise granted in advance, and parties must be available by telephone.
 If the Court orders a full settlement conference to take place as part of the post-discovery status conference, then the attendance requirements for settlement conferences will be in effect, per Section III.A.4. below.